Week 6 was Katherine Johnson’s week!

 - 86% shared their perception of STEM improved

-- 84% shared their confidence in STEM improved
+- 84% shared that their confidence in STEM improved

 That’s all for Week 6.
 Next week’s role model is Angela Taylor – we can’t wait to see you all for those events.